-Effects which explain less than 1% of score variance (R squared change<0.01) are considered negligible for flagging purposes and items which do not reach significance or explain less than this proportion of variance are labelled 'A' meaning, they can be considered free of DIF.
+Effects that explain less than 1% of score variance (R squared change <0.01) are considered negligible for flagging purposes and items that do not reach significance, or explain less than this proportion of variance, are labelled 'A' and can be considered free of DIF.
 Larger effects, where the group variable has a significant beta coefficient are labelled 'B' or 'C'.
-Changes of 0.01 or above are considered slight to moderate and labelled B, unless all the change is explained by the interaction term, in which case they are labelled A. Changes above 0.05 (5% of the variance in responses) are considered moderate to large and are labelled C where there is a significant main effect of the group difference variable.
+Changes of 0.01 or above are considered slight to moderate and labelled 'B', unless all of the change is explained by the interaction term, in which case they are labelled 'A'.
+Changes above 0.05 (5% of the variance in responses) are considered moderate to large and are labelled 'C' where there is a significant main effect of the group difference variable.

-With large samples and many comparisons, the probability of Type 1 errors is high and effect sizes too small to be of substantive interest may reach statistical significance.
+With large samples and many comparisons, the probability of Type 1 errors is high and effect sizes that are too small to be of substantive interest may reach statistical significance.
 Because of the frequency of Type 1 errors with large numbers of comparisons, item flags were used as signals to further review items rather than as indicators that items needed to be dropped from the pool.
-At the 95% significance level, 21 Type 1 errors would be expected for each set of comparisons.
-Therefore, where the number of flags is similar to these figures, it is quite possible that all the effects are Type 1 errors.
+At the 95% significance level, Type 1 errors would be expected for 5% of the comparisons tested.
+Therefore, where the number of flags is similar to these figures, it is possible that all the effects are Type 1 errors.
 In addition, DIF is a necessary but not sufficient condition for bias: bias only exists if the difference is illegitimate, i.e., if both groups should be performing equally well on the item.